Marko Rajamäki

-Marko Rajamäki (born 3 October 1968) is a Swedish-born Finnish former footballer and current manager of TPS.
-He managed Turun Palloseura between 2010 and 2014.
+Marko Rajamäki (born 3 October 1968) is a Swedish-born Finnish former footballer.
+He managed Turun Palloseura (TPS) between 2010 and 2014.
 Previously he managed the club's under-18 team (since 2002) and was also the assistant manager of the senior team in 2009.
 Rajamäki is himself a former Finnish international footballer.

 He played for several years in the Finnish league and is the league's 23rd all-time top-scorer with 98 goals.

 In his time in the Scottish league, Rajamäki played for Greenock Morton (94 league games) in the 1990s.
 He also played for Hamilton Academical (eight league games) and Livingston (five league games).

 Rajamäki made his debut for Morton, on 22 October 1994 along with fellow Finn Janne Lindberg, at Shielfield Park in a 2–1 defeat against Berwick Rangers.

-He was appointed manager of TPS in September 2022 after previous manager Jonatan Johansson was sacked.
+He was appointed manager of TPS in September 2022 for the rest of the year, after previous manager Jonatan Johansson was sacked.

+Rajamäki is currently a commentator for Veikkausliiga in Ruutu+ broadcasts.
+He is also coaching youth teams of TPS.